ethanruhe/high-performance-r/Tutorial.md

 ```

 As a general rule, any non-primitive function run on an object will increase the objects reference count, and thus cause R to create a new copy.
 Loops in R have a reputation for being slow in large part because their execution often results in one or many copies being created and modified per iteration.

-R is pretty good about releasing memory once it's no longer needed.
-The garbage collector automatically releases memory when there are no longer names pointing to an object.
-There is rarely, if ever, reason to initiate this yourself.
-That being say, ```gc()``` allows you to do this and the help documentation provides greater detail into how this process works in R.

 ### Miscellaneous Resources
 Below is a list of useful performance related R articles I'll update as I come across them: